EMSoudy/EsebiaManteySoudy.github.io/README.txt

-Please check out the link to see the collection of my data projects.
-Enjoy!
+Please check out the link "github-pages" under the "Environments" section below to see my collection data projects.
+Enjoy and thank you for stopping by!